argoproj/argo-workflows/docs/mentoring.md

 ## How To Get A Mentor

-Create a pull request which changes this page to add you to this list:

-Mentees:

-* Add your name here!
+Create an issue with the title "I would like a mentor".

-We'll find the right mentor for you, and let you know who to add to your PR.
-Then, your mentor will approve and merge your PR!
+We'll find the right mentor for you.

 ## How To Become A Mentor